 Because a head on collision will likely result in catastrophic injuries, it is vital to have a personal injury lawyer who knows what to do in such a case.
 Quick action must be taken to conduct an investigation as to the facts and circumstances in order to preserve witnesses, property damage and inspect the scene for any other possible factors leading to the collision.

 Contact the injury lawyers at Peter Thompson & Associates if you have been injured.
-Call 1-800-804-2004 for a free consultation to speak to an attorney about your case.
+Call 1-800-804-2004 for a consultation to speak to an attorney about your case.